richiejp/lm-command-sdk/README.md

 LM Command SDK
 ==============

 This SDK is comprised of a stand alone AT command generator/parser which operates on sequeces of bytes and a set of examples for using it.
+It is currently under heavy development and the code may change drastically between now and the first feature complete release.

+Currently there are separate libraries for the LM95x/LM96x and the LM048/LM780/LM072 etc. The LM048 library is more complete.
+In the future these will be reorganised to increase code sharing where possible.

+We hope to provide sample and template applications for the following languages and platforms resources permitting
+- QT Windows & Linux
+- Linux POSIX C
+- Win32 VC++
+- Windows .Net C#
+- Android Java/JNI
+- iOS Swift or Objective-C
+- ARM Cortex C

+The sample applications provided depends on demand and we are open to suggestions.

 Directories
 -----------